A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### displayname

 Each Course has the ability to have a display name.
-As Course names have to be a unique and strict format to be valid, you are able to set the display name to anything you like, including spaces or color symbols.
-This display name will be displayed to the Player instead of the course name.
+As Course names have to be a unique and strict format to be valid, you are able to set the display name to any text you like, including spaces or color symbols.
+The Course's display name will be displayed to the Player instead of the course name.

 _Command: `/pa setcourse (course) displayname (value...)`_